beakerbrowser/fritter/README.md

 ### Try Fritter

-Visit [Fritter](dat://9900f9aad4d6e79e0beb1c46333852b99829e4dfcdfa9b690eeeab3c367c1b9a) in [Beaker](https://beakerbrowser.com/docs/install.html) to create your own profile and try it out for yourself!
+Visit [Fritter](dat://9900f9aad4d6e79e0beb1c46333852b99829e4dfcdfa9b690eeeab3c367c1b9a) in [Beaker](https://beakerbrowser.com/docs/install.html) to create your own profile.
 Keep in mind that Fritter is an example application and is missing some features like notifications and search that would make it a viable social media application.

 ### Customizing Fritter